 The best option for most homeowners is to hire a room addition contractor.
 While that will add costs to your project, your contractor will earn his or her fees by managing every aspect of your project, from obtaining permits to your final punch list.

 Hiring a contractor may be the most important factor in your project’s ultimate success.
 Not only should you get multiple bids, you should vet the qualifications of any contractor that you’re seriously considering.
 Verify that he or she has current insurance and licensing, is in good standing with trade or professional organizations, and has references from customers who have had similar work done.
 Also make sure that the bids you get include details on how long the project will take, how and when payments should be made, and specifics on what is and isn’t covered by a warranty.
 Finding the right contractor is a time-consuming process, but one that can’t be skipped.

 Save time and hassle with Contractor Connection.

 We’ve simplified the process of vetting room addition contractors because we’ve already done it for you.
 The contractor in our network of experts have proper licensing and insurance and are fully qualified to do your project right.
-Their work is backed by a three-year workmanship warranty and they meet tough insurance company requirements.
+Their work is backed by a five-year workmanship warranty and they meet tough insurance company requirements.
 Hire a contractor you can trust — simply enter your ZIP code at the top of the page to get started now.Categories: Room Additions